dutchcoders/ares/README.md

 # Ares

 Phishing toolkit for red teams and pentesters.

-Ares allows security testers to create a phishing environment easily.
-Ares acts as a proxy between the original site and the phished site, and allows modifications and injects.
+Ares allows security testers to create a phishing environment easily, based on real sites.
+Ares acts as a proxy between the phised and original site, and allows (realtime) modifications and injects.

 # Getting started